 People alleging domestic violence may qualify for free legal assistance, although from April 2013, they must provide evidence in support of their claim before legal aid will be granted.
 See our separate guide on Domestic Violence:Domestic Violence

 While the allegations may be unfounded, that in itself does not mean that your ex-partner is not genuinely fearful or anxious.
 Try to bear this in mind.
 Facing any allegation is painful, and an allegation that someone thinks your child could suffer harm while in your care can be incredibly hurtful.
 If the Court decides the allegation needs to be investigated, that is all it is, a decision to investigate, and best viewed as an opportunity to confirm the reality of the situation.

 When an allegation is made against you that suggests potential for harm to either your children or your ex-partner, the Court needs to ensure their safety.
-In addition to stopping contact or refusing residence, and depending on the allegation made, the court has the power to:
+In addition to stopping contact or refusing an application for the child to live with you, and depending on the allegation made, the court has the power to:

-While an investigation into the allegations is conducted, the Court may make interim orders that give residence to your ex-partner, force you to leave the family home or stop or only allow you limited contact with your children.
+While an investigation into the allegations is conducted, the Court may make interim orders that state your child lives with your ex-partner, force you to leave the family home or stop or only allow you limited contact with your children.
 Such decisions will depend on the nature of the allegation, what evidence exists to support the allegation prior to a more detailed investigation being carried out, and the risks involved.

 For any serious allegation, you should: